semiller10/postnovo/README.md

 `[--denovogui_mgf_path "C:\Documents\mgf_files\spectra.mgf"]`

-#### faa reference file is required in test, train and optimize modes
+#### A tab-delimited .txt reference file is required in test, train and optimize modes
+##### This file can be generated from the Proteome Discoverer consensus workflow PSM results sheet
+##### The essential columns that must be in a reference file are Scan Number, Sequence (without non-alphabetical symbols) and FDR (e.g., Percolator q-value)
+##### If the reference file is not generated through Proteome Discoverer, the first column of the tab-delimited .txt file must be Scan Number; the second must be Sequence; and the third FDR
+##### Sequences with FDR's up to 0.05 (medium-confidence in Proteome Discoverer) should be retained in the reference file
 `[--ref_file proteome.faa]`

 #### 1 core used by default, but more are intended to be used